mac-65/Solaris_8_x86_VM/README.md

-# Steps For Installing Solaris 8 x86 on VirtualBox
+# Steps For Installing Solaris 8 x86 in VirtualBox

 This (hobby) project list the steps that I've used to build a Solaris 8 x86 virtual machine in VirtualBox.
 These steps were built from a number of sources that I used to guide me through the process.